 There are varying types of hearing aids along with price levels.
 Here are a few of the more common hearing aid types:

 - Traditional Behind-the-Ear Hearing Aid

 - In-Canal Hearing Aid

 The price for a hearing aid device covers more than just the device.
 You are also paying for the hearing test examination, consultation, fitting, and follow-up appointments needed for adjustments and routine cleanings.
-Most hearing aids come with a warranty to cover repairs that range from one to three years and a supply of hearing aid batteries.
+Most hearing aids come with a warranty to cover repairs for a specified time.
+Some warranties included office visits and other professional services.

 Does Insurance Cover Hearing Aids?

 Not all health insurance plans cover hearing devices and of those that do, many have limited benefits.
-Others will only covered audiologists within the company’s preferred provider organization (PPO).
+Others will only cover audiologists within the company’s preferred provider organization (PPO).
 Hearing aids are considered as an elective medical need rather than a necessity and many insurers do not offer hearing coverage.
-Some health insurance plans do cover hearing aids, but many have a per/ear allowance or a lifetime maximum payout for hearing benefits.
+Some health insurance plans do cover hearing aids, but many have a per ear allowance or a lifetime maximum payout for hearing benefits.
 Medicare does not cover hearing devices.